Sunday, 25 September 2022

 • 2017 / Winning the promotion play-offs after having come third in its first season in Sunday League 3, FC Eindhoven AV accedes to Sunday League 2.

-• 2019 / Finishing first in Sunday League 2F, FC Eindhoven AV manages to climb further up the league ladder, being placed in Sunday League 1 - the sixth level of the Netherlands' football pyramid.
+• 2019 / Champions in Sunday League 2F, FC Eindhoven AV manages to climb further up the league ladder, being placed in Sunday League 1 - the sixth level of the Netherlands' football pyramid.

 • 2023 / FC Eindhoven AV finishes last in Sunday League 1B, thus descending back into L2 after 4 years.
 AndrĂ© Nijssen withdraws from his position of technical director.